linode/apl-docs/product/roadmap.md

 ### 2024 Q2

-- Add the option to add charts from [artifacthub](https://artifacthub.io) to the Catalog 🔄
 - Implement Gitea with a database managed by the CloudNativePG operator
 - Migrate Harbor and Keycloak Jobs to the Otomi operators
 - Enhance network policies across the platform